MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 ## Make any place a teamwork space

-Surface Hub 3 offers unmatched versatility with modular and adaptable components that evolve with your space needs.
-Whether your teams meet in large conference rooms or smaller breakout areas, Surface Hub 3 delivers the right fit.
+Surface Hub running Teams Rooms on Windows offers unmatched versatility with modular and adaptable components that evolve with your space needs.
+Whether your teams meet in large conference rooms or smaller breakout areas, Surface Hub delivers the right fit.

 - **Two size options**: The 85-inch model is perfect for large rooms, while the 50-inch model suits smaller spaces.
 Both models support Smart Rotation for effortless collaboration in landscape or portrait mode.
-- **Mobile adaptability**: Easily move your Surface Hub using **mobile stands from Designed for Surface partners**,<sup>1</sup> including **Salamander Designs** and **Steelcase**.
-For added flexibility, take it further with the **APC Charge Mobile Battery**,<sup>1</sup> offering portability without needing a constant power supply.
+- **Mobile adaptability**: Easily move your Surface Hub using **mobile stands from Designed for Surface partners**,<sup>2</sup> including **Salamander Designs** and **Steelcase**.
+For added flexibility, take it further with the **APC Charge Mobile Battery**,<sup>2</sup> offering portability without needing a constant power supply.
-- **Modular design**: Interchangeable components, such as the Surface Hub 3 Compute Cartridge, ensure your device is future-proof, adapting to both technology advancements and changing room configurations.
+- **Modular design**: Interchangeable components, such as the **Surface Hub 3 Compute Cartridge**, ensure your device is future-proof, adapting to both technology advancements and changing room configurations.

 ## Seamlessly share and cocreate together

-Surface Hub 3 enables real-time collaboration and cocreation, no matter where participants are located.
+Surface Hub running Teams Rooms on Windows enables real-time collaboration and cocreation, no matter where participants are located.

 - **Microsoft Whiteboard**: Empower everyone to contribute during brainstorms with active dual-pen inking, which delivers a natural "pen-to-paper" experience.
 Fast, fluid responsiveness makes inking intuitive, and participants can collaborate from their PCs, phones, or tablets.
-- **Teams Cast**: Share content wirelessly from a PC to Surface Hub 3 with Teams Cast, making it easier for everyone to stay engaged during meetings.
+- **Teams Cast**: Share content wirelessly from a PC to Surface Hub running Teams Rooms on Windows with Teams Cast, making it easier for everyone to stay engaged during meetings.
 To learn more, see [Cast content from your desktop to a Microsoft Teams Room](https://support.microsoft.com/office/cast-content-from-your-desktop-to-a-microsoft-teams-room-6d62cdbb-3da2-4bb9-80bd-9cf1098beb3d).
-- **AI-powered experiences**: Surface Hub 3 introduces powerful AI-driven features to enhance collaboration, ensuring that participants' contributions are recognized and actionable.
+- **AI-powered experiences**: Surface Hub running Teams Rooms on Windows introduces powerful AI-driven features to enhance collaboration, ensuring that participants' contributions are recognized and actionable.

 ### Next steps

-Ready to unlock the full potential of Surface Hub 3?
+Ready to unlock the full potential of Surface Hub?
 [Get started with Surface Hub running Microsoft Teams Rooms on Windows](surface-hub-3-get-started.md) to set up your devices today.

 - [First-time setup for Surface Hub running Microsoft Teams Rooms on Windows](first-run-program-surface-hub-3.md)
 - [Security best practices for Surface Hub running Microsoft Teams Rooms on Windows](surface-hub-3-security.md)